-My Story and the Development of this Language Learning Method
+My Story and Development of Fluent Forever Method

 I am an opera singer, and part of my craft involves singing in Italian, French, German, English, and Russian (and sometimes Czech, Spanish, Hebrew and Latin).
 After failing to learn much of anything in my High School language classes, I found my first real progress in a secluded college town in Vermont.